 Implementation

-This is a strong, well-structured skill that serves as an effective hub for Airflow operations.
-Its greatest strengths are the highly actionable CLI examples, clear workflow sequences with validation steps, and excellent progressive disclosure to related skills.
-The main weakness is moderate verbosity — the User Intent Patterns section is extensive and partially redundant with the quick reference table, and the overall document is long enough that some consolidation could improve token efficiency.
+This is a strong, well-structured skill that serves as an effective operations hub for Airflow CLI usage.
+Its greatest strengths are the fully executable command examples, clear workflow sequences with validation steps, and excellent progressive disclosure to sub-skills.
+The main weakness is some verbosity in the User Intent Patterns section and the Instance Configuration section, which could be trimmed or moved to separate reference files to improve token efficiency.

 Suggestions